-The HPU Libraries major collection of books on Hawai'i and the Pacific Area are located in Atherton library.
+The majority of HPU Libraries' Hawaiian-Pacific Collection, books on Hawaii and the Pacific region, are located in Atherton library.
 These materials document the social, historical, educational, scientific, and economic events of this area and its people.
 The collection is further divided into circulating and reference materials.